Jackson Health System has resumed normal operations at a majority of its facilities.

 Rotation years: 1,2,3,4,5

 Rotation: all orthopaedic subspecialties

 With 1,550 beds and serving as the county hospital for Miami and Dade County, Jackson Memorial Hospital is utilized as the main teaching hospital.
 It is part of the University of Miami/Jackson Memorial Medical Center Complex, a modern 67-acre campus located minutes from downtown Miami.
-The average daily orthopaedic inpatient census is 61 and annual orthopaedic outpatient clinic visits total over 26,500.
-There is an average of 10,100 operative procedures performed annually by the orthopaedic department.

 - VETERANS ADMINISTRATION HOSPITAL